Preparing a conservation management plan

-Conservation plans provide a set of policies and actions to assist in managing and conserving heritage-listed properties.
-Thus page identifies what you should consider when preparing a conservation plan.
+Conservation management plans provide a set of policies and actions to assist in managing and conserving heritage-listed properties.
+This page identifies what you should consider when preparing a conservation management plan.

 A detailed site examination of the interior and exterior of a building should include:

 - photographs and drawings (site plan, floor plan and elevations/sections) that identify the original structure, additions and their significance

 - a paint analysis identifying the original or significant colour schemes and finishes/decorative work

 - a landscape analysis identifying significant landscape features such as trees, garden layout and surface treatment.

 The history of the site, possibly recorded in a heritage citation, should include: